Calvin Parkin

 Expertise

-Complex Concentrated Alloys (CCA), Electron Microscopy, High Entropy Alloy, In Situ Ion Irradiation, Ion-Irradiation, Nuclear Materials, Nuclear Structural Materials, Radiation Damage, Void Swelling
+Complex Concentrated Alloys (CCA), Electron Microscopy, High Entropy Alloy (HEA), In Situ Ion Irradiation, Ion-Irradiation, Nuclear Materials, Nuclear Structural Materials, Radiation Damage, Void Swelling

 Publications: